julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, May 10, 2025.
+Sunday, May 11, 2025.
 Quote of the day:

-> "Only men who are not interested in women are interested in women's clothes.
-Men who like women never notice what they wear." - Anatole France
+> "A fanatic is one who can't change his mind and won't change the subject." - Winston Churchill